bensuperpc/docker-multimedia/readme.md

 ./docker-multimedia.sh ffmpeg -i output.mkv -i input.mkv -lavfi ssim -f null –
 ```

+SSIM Y: For luma (Y) channel, 0-1, 1 is perfect match
+SSIM U: For chrominance (U) channel, 0-1, 1 is perfect match
+SSIM V: For chrominance (V) channel, 0-1, 1 is perfect match
+SSIM All: Average of YUV, 0-1, 1 is perfect match

 ### Get PSNR

 ```bash
 ./docker-multimedia.sh ffmpeg -i output.mkv -i input.mkv -lavfi psnr -f null –
 ```

+PSNR Y: For luma (Y) channel, in dB higher is better
+PSNR U: For chrominance (U) channel, in dB higher is better
+PSNR V: For chrominance (V) channel, in dB higher is better
+PSNR All: Average of YUV, in dB higher is better

 ### Get VMAF